Lake Koyamaike 小山池

 There is a legend that many years ago a rich tycoon would have the local villagers plant his rice.
 The task would take one whole day a year, but on one occasion when it was beginning to get dark, the villagers had not finished their task.
 The tycoon called for a gold fan and asked the sun to return for one hour so that the villagers could finish planting.

 The sun duly rose again for one hour and the grueling task was completed.
-However, the sun was displeased at the request, and the following morning the rice fields were flooded and forever remained a large pond as punishment.
-That pond is Koyamaike.
+However, the sun was displeased at the request, and the following morning the rice fields were flooded and forever remained a large lake as punishment.
+That lake is Koyamaike.